cjwelldone/OrderManager/readme.md

   - trashfolderId ((id of the trashFolder)
   - create html files and use thes excact naming of this project
   - create script files and name them like in this project - do not worry about the fact, that in this repo files have a .js ending - google appscript uses .gs
-  - you just need html and js files - nothing else
+  - you just need the html and js files - nothing else
   - you can also work with [clasp](https://github.com/google/clasp) to make it more convient - but it takes some time to set up

 - apply the structure [structure invoices with VAT](https://github.com/cjwelldone/OrderManager/blob/master/docstructure.md) or [structure invoices without VAT](https://github.com/cjwelldone/OrderManager/blob/master/docstructure_noVat.md) to the docs you just created